nspcc-dev/doc-fs-neo-org/content/howto/http-gw.md

 ## Access

 To get an object via HTTP, you can use `/get/$CID/$OID` path where `$CID` is a container ID and `$OID` is an object ID.
-If your cat is stored as `2m8PtaoricLouCn5zE8hAFr3gZEBDCZFe9BEgVJTSocY` in `J9VuqGJM16Cx6dxbEtHZtywgYmrHgLAYY3821G1UMY1g` you can obtain it as following
+If your object with ID `2m8PtaoricLouCn5zE8hAFr3gZEBDCZFe9BEgVJTSocY` is stored in container with ID `J9VuqGJM16Cx6dxbEtHZtywgYmrHgLAYY3821G1UMY1g` you can obtain it as following

 ```
 $ wget http://localhost:8082/get/J9VuqGJM16Cx6dxbEtHZtywgYmrHgLAYY3821G1UMY1g/2m8PtaoricLouCn5zE8hAFr3gZEBDCZFe9BEgVJTSocY
 ```

-Yet, sometimes you want to get more user-friendly access, especially if you're developing an application that needs to take assets from NeoFS and present them to user.
+Yet, sometimes you want to get more user-friendly access, especially if you're developing an application that needs to take assets from NeoFS and present them to users.
 You may have lots of named objects, and you don't always know what their object IDs are.
 NeoFS objects don't really have names.
 Otherwise, they have attributes, and you can set as many attributes for an object as you wish.
 Some of them are so-called "well-known" attributes, like `FileName` which is used to store object's file name.
 But sky is the limit here!
 Any kind of string can be an attribute name, and any kind of string can be its value (beware of HTTP limitations, though, and try to fit all of this into regular ASCII).

 So if you have attributes set for your objects, you can also use`/get_by_attribute/$CID/$ATTRIBUTE_NAME/$ATTRIBUTE_VALUE` path to get them, where `$CID` is still a container ID while `$ATTRIBUTE_NAME` and `$ATTRIBUTE_VALUE` are the name and the value of the attribute you're looking for.
 The gateway will answer with the first object matching this name-value pair (technically, there can be multiple objects matching this criterion).